LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNSH

-Slightly more complete than the old version (which was labelled VHS(x) - but it is also a VHS(1)).
+Slightly more complete than the old version (which was labelled VHS(x), but is in fact also a VHS(1)).
 This new video has very saturated colors, so it's not sure if it really makes the old version redundant.
+The audio is clearly superior to the previous version, as it sounds better and is not compressed.

 LNTH